-But although we’re looking at the most expensive setups here, it’s worth remembering that one of the best parts of eRacing is its accessibility.
-Now, £269.99 certainly isn’t a drop in the ocean, but with that you can get a power-reading Tacx Flow Smart Trainer or a 4iiii Precision Power Meter Crank and take part in as many online events as you could possibly wish.
+But although we’re looking at the most expensive setups here, it’s worth remembering that one of the best parts of riding inside and eRacing is its accessibility.
+Now, $400 / £300 certainly isn’t a drop in the ocean, but with that you can get a power-reading Wahoo Kickr Snap ($399.99 / £299.99) or 4iiii Precision 3.0 power meter crank for $334.99 / £349.99 and take part in as many online events as you could possibly wish.

-Currently ranked 24th in the UK standings, he and his team have won the Platinum League of the WTRL Team Time Trial—within which the best Zwifters from around the world compete—for a total of 10 times on the trot, a truly astonishing achievement.
+He and his team have previously won the Platinum League of the WTRL Team Time Trial—within which the best Zwifters from around the world compete—for a total of 10 times on the trot, a truly astonishing achievement.

 He said: “I used to have a CycleOps wheel-on fluid trainer, which was great at the time, but switching to a smart bike was a complete game changer.”

 Now racing on a 44kg Wattbike Atom, Mustard’s approach to sprints has been transformed.

 “I can get out of the saddle and completely hammer it without worrying about any bouncing or flex from the front wheel.
 I feel like all my power is going straight through the pedals and it really helps with focusing on the effort.”